-The biennual open submission exhibition of drawing returns
+The biennial open submission exhibition of drawing returns

-Lines in a Landscape features works by some of the masters of Western European drawing – Van Dyck, Canaletto, Gainsborough, and eight works by Claude Lorrain, the greatest landscape artist of the seventeenth century – alongside fascinating examples by lesser-known names.
+Lines in a Landscape features works by some of the masters of Western European drawing – Van Dyck, Canaletto, Gainsborough, and eight works by Claude Lorrain, arguably the greatest landscape artist of the seventeenth century – alongside fascinating examples by lesser-known names.
 The exhibition celebrates the richness and variety of the drawings in the Royal Collection, while making connections with contemporary drawing practice.

 Alongside Thomas Sandby’s delicately coloured vistas, Guercino's exquisite pen and ink sketches, Balugani's beautifully rendered ruins and Claude’s gently waving trees, the exhibition also includes rough preparatory sketches which hint at the artists’ working processes and open a dialogue with the concurrent RWA exhibition, Drawn.

 Concessions: £4.95 (includes a 50p donation)

 National Art Pass holders: 50% discount on ticket price